Québec's Bill 96 modified the Charter of the French Language - five things you need to know for the 1 June 2023 deadline (update)

 - training policies and procedures, employee handbooks, etc.

-Deadline for employees to request a French translation of their employment agreements if they were drafted solely in a language other than French prior to Bill 96
+Deadline for employees to request a French translation of their employment agreements if they were drafted solely in a language other than French prior to Bill 96.

-- The term 'civil administration' includes the Government of Québec, Québec government bodies and agencies, corporations fully owned by the Government, most municipalities, school bodies, and bodies in the health and social services network.
+- The term 'civil administration' includes the government of Québec, Québec government bodies and agencies, corporations fully owned by the government, most municipalities, school bodies, and bodies in the health and social services network.

-- Written documents sent to the civil administration to enter into a contract or agreement, related to a contract or agreement to which the civil administration is a party, and written documents sent under such a contract or agreement will have to be drawn up in French.
+- Written documents sent to the civil administration to enter into a contract or agreement, related to a contract or agreement to which the civil administration is a party, and written documents sent under such a contract or agreement have to be drawn up in French.
 A version in another language may be attached to the French version.

 - Exceptionally, this rule does not apply where the civil administration enters into a contract outside of Québec.

-- For example, companies that bid on public contracts, or which must apply for permits or other authorisations issued by the Québec government, should keep in mind that documents and communications sent to the civil administration will generally have to be in French.
+- For example, companies that bid on public contracts, or which must apply for permits or other authorisations issued by the Québec government, should keep in mind that documents and communications sent to the civil administration generally have to be in French.

-The Office québécois de la langue française (OQLF) may identify businesses with as few as five employees in certain key sectors, to which Francisation Québec could offer French language learning services
+The Office québécois de la langue française (OQLF) may identify businesses with as few as five employees in certain key sectors, to which Francisation Québec could offer French language learning services.

 - The OQLF may identify businesses with as few as five employees in certain key sectors to which it will offer French language learning services provided by Francisation Québec, a new agency of the Ministry of Immigration, Francisation and Integration.